bitshares/bitshares.github.io-old/_posts/en/2015-06-08-announcing-bitshares-2.0.md

 BitShares has been operating for a year, and the community has identified numerous problems which are currently holding the system back from its full potential:

-- Slow performance and high resource requirements result in poor user experience
+- Slow performance and high resource requirements result in poor user experience.
-- Protocol object model does not match real-world usage
+- Protocol object model does not match real-world usage.
-- Achieving performance goals requires fundamental protocol changes
+- Achieving performance goals requires fundamental protocol changes.
-- Non-standard market matching algorithm discourages traders
+- Non-standard market matching algorithm discourages traders.
-- Insufficient incentives for new stakeholders to help grow the network
+- Insufficient incentives for new stakeholders to help grow the network.
-- Unpredictable cost structure unfeasible for business operations
+- Unpredictable cost structure unfeasible for business operations.
-- Conflation of consensus protocol and project funding results in mismatched incentives and voter apathy
+- Conflation of consensus protocol and project funding results in mismatched incentives and voter apathy.
-- Lack of flexibility of system parameters results in an inability to adapt to changing market conditions
+- Lack of flexibility of system parameters results in an inability to adapt to changing market conditions.
-- Shortcomings and caveats in internal market rules and incentives results in low liquidity and adoption
+- Shortcomings and caveats in internal market rules and incentives results in low liquidity and adoption.
-- Many software bugs (some involving loss of funds) result in loss of faith by stakeholders
+- Many software bugs (some involving loss of funds) result in loss of faith by stakeholders.
-- A poor testing framework made it difficult to specify tests and detect regressions
+- A poor testing framework made it difficult to specify tests and detect regressions.
-- Lack of public development roadmap results in confusion and uncertainty for stakeholders
+- Lack of public development roadmap results in confusion and uncertainty for stakeholders.
-- Lack of sufficient documentation prevents integration of third-party services
+- Lack of sufficient documentation prevents integration of third-party services.

 ## How will BitShares 2.0 solve the problems with BitShares today?

 BitShares 2.0 was designed to address all of the above issues.
 By upgrading, the community will experience:

 - A new high-performance protocol and engine, capable of handling over 100,000 transactions per second.
-- A new user-friendly hosted wallet interface
+- A new user-friendly hosted wallet interface.
-- Brand new financial smart contract features
+- Brand new financial smart contract features.
-- A new set of tools for community feedback
+- A new set of tools for community feedback.
-- A new viral growth model
+- A new viral growth model.
-- Robust testing infrastructure designed to prevent bugs and regressions
+- Robust testing infrastructure designed to prevent bugs and regressions.
-- A new developer-friendly and extensible codebase
+- A new developer-friendly and extensible codebase.
-- **No changes to the stake allocation**
+- **No changes to the stake allocation.**

-See our [Technology](/technology) page to learn more!
+See our [Technology](/technology){:target="_blank"} page to learn more!

 ## What happens next?